-Location is a refurbished church, which retains many of the features of a Protestant church on the interior.
-Parallel services are attended by two different groups, English-language service attracting mostly Caucasians and Korean language services attracting mostly Koreans and Korean Americans.
-The services in English are mainly focused on meditation, and deemphasize other practices such as chanting.
-The Korean services include much more chanting (to Amitābha Buddha), as well as dharma talks, hymns, and rituals.
+The temple location is a refurbished church, which retains many of the features of a Protestant facility on the interior.
+Parallel services are attended by two different groups, the Korean language services attracting mostly Koreans and Korean Americans, and English-language service attracting mostly Caucasians.
+The Korean services include chanting to Amitābha Buddha, as well as Dharma talks, hymns, and rituals.
+In contrast, the services in English are mainly focused on sitting meditation, "moving meditation" (i.e., qigong), and Dharma talks, spending less time on chanting and none on singing hymns.
 In the Korean service, practitioners sit mainly in church pews, while in the English service practitioners sit on the floor on cushions.
 The average age is 50-60 in the Korean service, while there are more young adult practitioners in the English service.

 The Won Community Services Center began largely as a service center for Won Buddhist ministers immigrating from Korea, as well as for the Korean immigrant population in the suburbs north of Philadelphia.
 As immigration patterns have shifted over the past decades, they now primarily serve people from Africa, Latin America, and other parts of the world.

 At the Won Institute of Graduate Studies, the enrolled students (many of whom drive in from outside of the Philadelphia area) are mostly female.
 They represent a diverse racial/ethnic mix, though primarily Caucasian.
 All enrolled students are required to take courses in meditation and are introduced to basic Won Buddhist thought during their programs.
 Regular group meditation sessions are held in the building, including sessions for the general public.
 These are presided over by Won Buddhist ministers associated with the temple, but also by faculty and staff of the Institute.